enterstudio/Glitch-Community/CONTRIBUTING.md

 First, let's make sure any changes made direct to Community are merged and happy.
 This is a Glitch site, after all-- we're not forcing the PR workflow, especially for small changes.

-1. Locally, checkout origin/master, then pull from https://api.glitch.com/community/git and, if there were any changes, merge them and push them back to origin/master.
-If there were big changes, you'll want to test this merge by spinning up a new Glitch project and importing from GitHub.
+1. In your local git repo, checkout `origin/master`, then pull from `https://api.glitch.com/community/git` and, if there were any changes, merge them and push them back to `origin/master`.
+If there were big changes, you'll want to test this merge by performing step #2 on a remix of community first before changing the live site.

     Ok, now the GitHub repository is updated and stable.